Go Home Dinosaurs!

 Sound 8

-If you like Plants Vs Zombies then you will have a blast with Go Home Dinosaurs!
-There is a nice selection of units and levels are quite frantic.
-The sixty levels will fly by in the blink of an eye but achieving three steaks on each level provides some long term challenge.
+If you enjoy games like Plants vs. Zombies, you will have a blast with Go Home Dinosaurs!
+While not quite as good as the PopCap classic, this tower defense game has a nice selection of units, and the levels are quite frantic.
+The sixty levels will fly by in the blink of an eye, but achieving three steaks on each level provides a long-term challenge.

 Summary 8.0 Great